TransactPRO/gw3-prestashop-plugin/docs/index.md

 ![](./images/settings-01.png)

 #### Settings
-- `Gateway URL`: - Leave empty for sandbox mode (`https://api.sandbox.transactpro.io/v3.0`) or enter the information received from Transact Pro support team (usually it's `https://api.transactpro.lv/v3.0`)
+- `Gateway URL`: - Enter the information received from Transact Pro support team (usually it's `https://api.transactpro.lv/v3.0`)
 - `Account ID`: - Specify your numeric Account ID received from the Transact Pro support team, the specific Account ID is related the whay payments being processed
 - `Secret Key`: - Specify your Secret Key received from the Transact Pro support team
 - `Payment Method`: Choose payment method you want to use (`SMS` is most common used)